 The spider guard is a kind of dynamic open guard in Brazilian jiu-jitsu.
 It occurs when you grip your opponent’s sleeves and have at least one foot controlling an opponent’s arm.
-Indeed, it allows you to off-balance in your way to some great sweeps.
+Indeed, it allows you to off-balance on your way to some great sweeps.

-In addition, jiu-jitsu spider guard offers access to some great and effective attacks, including the armbar, triangle choke, and other combinations to end a fight.
+In addition, the jiu-jitsu spider guard offers access to excellent and effective attacks, including the armbar, triangle choke, and other combinations to end a fight.
 So, how do you finish an arm bar from the spider guard position in jiu-jitsu?

 Taking a glance at the following video will give you the necessary steps to complete a spider guard armbar correctly.
 Have fun!

 Armbar from Side Control

-The side control armbar exists with many variations; all of them will probably help you end a fight.
-So, what are the needed steps to finish this arm joint lock from side control properly?
+The side control armbar has many variations, which will probably help you end a fight.
+So, what steps are needed to finish this arm joint lock from side control properly?

-In the following video, Lachlan Giles teaches the full process of correctly finishing the far armbar from the BJJ side control.
+In the following video, Lachlan Giles teaches the correct finishing of the far armbar from the BJJ side control.
 Have fun!

 Arm bar from Butterfly Guard

 The butterfly guard is an incredibly Brazilian jiu-jitsu guard position.
 It’s a kind of open guard position where the bottom player sets on the floor and controls his opponent with his shins and legs, which stand like a butterfly.

-That’s why many fighters are in love with this guard type, such as Marcelo Garcia, Jean Jacques Machado, Renzo Gracie, Nino Schembri, Leonardo Santos, and others.
+Many fighters like Marcelo Garcia, Jean Jacques Machado, Renzo Gracie, Nino Schembri, Leonardo Santos, and others love this guard type.

 So, what are the necessary steps to finish an armbar from the butterfly guard position?

-The following video will help you understand the process of finishing a butterfly guard armbar properly.
+The following video will help you understand how to finish a butterfly guard armbar properly.
 Have fun!

 Armbar from Knee on Belly

 Nevertheless, it’s a good position that offers you a variety of efficient submission moves, such as the rolling armbar, baseball choke, etc.

-Getting an armbar from the knee on the belly position is a good step toward finishing a jiu-jitsu fight.
+Getting an armbar from the knee on the belly is a good step toward finishing a jiu-jitsu fight.
 But first, how do you armbar from the knee on belly position?